-- (1) Changes in significant consolidated subsidiaries (which resulted in changes in scope of consolidation): No - (2) Changes in accounting policies and accounting estimates - 1) Changes in accounting policies required by IFRS: No - 2) Other changes in accounting policies: No - 3) Changes in accounting estimates: No - (3) Number of outstanding stock (common stock) - 1) Number of outstanding stock at the end of each fiscal period (including treasury stock): 208,512,032 shares as of Sep.
-30, 2016; 208,332,432 shares as of Mar.
-31, 2016 - 2) Number of treasury stock at the end of each fiscal period: 444,160 shares as of Sep.
-30, 2016; 444,048 shares as of Mar.
-31, 2016 - 3) Average number of outstanding stock for each period (cumulative): 208,014,453 shares for the six months ended Sep.
-30, 2016 207,634,045 shares for the six months ended Sep.
-30, 2015 - \ Disclosure in relation to the status of the quarterly review process
+- (1) Changes in significant consolidated subsidiaries (which resulted in changes in scope of consolidation): No - (2) Changes in accounting policies and accounting estimates - 1) Changes in accounting policies required by IFRS: No - 2) Other changes in accounting policies: No - 3) Changes in accounting estimates: No - (3) Number of outstanding stock (common stock) - 1) Number of outstanding stock at the end of each fiscal period (including treasury stock): 208,560,632 shares as of Dec.
+31, 2016; 208,332,432 shares as of Mar.
+31, 2016 - 2) Number of treasury stock at the end of each fiscal period: 444,252 shares as of Dec.
+31, 2016; 444,048 shares as of Mar.
+31, 2016 - 3) Average number of outstanding stock for each period (cumulative): 208,042,767 shares for the nine months ended Dec.
+31, 2016 207,688,227 shares for the nine months ended Dec.
+31, 2015 - \ Disclosure in relation to the status of the quarterly review process

 This report of quarterly financial results is not subject to the quarterly review procedures of the Financial Instruments and Exchange Act.
 As of the time of disclosure of this report of quarterly financial results, the process of reviewing the quarterly financial statements in accordance with the Financial Instruments and Exchange Act had not been completed. - \ Explanation regarding the appropriate use of financial forecast and other information - 1.
+Basic earnings per share have been revised from the figures indicated in the consolidated financial forecast announced on November 9, 2016, in accordance with changes in the number of shares of outstanding stock and treasury stock.
+No other figures in the financial forecast have been revised. - 2.
 The forecasts and future projections contained herein have been prepared on the basis of rational decisions given the information available as of the date of announcement of this document.
 These forecasts do not represent a commitment by the Company, and actual performance may differ substantially from forecasts for a variety of reasons.
 Please refer to "3) Consolidated financial forecast" within "1.
-Financial Performance" on page 4 of the attachment to this document for cautionary statements concerning the conditions and performance forecasts that serve as the basis for these forecasts. - 2.
-Supplementary financial materials (in Japanese and English) will be posted on the Sysmex website on Wednesday, November 9, 2016.
+Financial Performance" on page 4 of the attachment to this document for cautionary statements concerning the conditions and performance forecasts that serve as the basis for these forecasts. - 3.
+Supplementary financial materials (in Japanese and English) will be posted on the Sysmex website on Friday, February 3, 2017.